jingidy/twi-light/README.md

   - [x] User can then enter a new tweet and post this to twitter
   - [x] User is taken back to home timeline with new tweet visible in timeline

+### Part 2

+- User can switch between Timeline and Mention views using tabs
+  - [x] User can view their home timeline tweets
+  - [x] User can view the recent mentions of their username
+  - [ ] User can scroll to bottom of either of these lists and new tweets will load (infinite pagination)
+- User can navigate to view their own profile and see:
+  - [ ] Picture
+  - [ ] Tagline
+  - [ ] # of followers
+  - [ ] # of following
+  - [ ] Tweets
+- [ ] User can click on the profile image in any tweet to see another user's profile and see the same categories as the user profile

 ## Optional

+### Part 1

 - Additional UI
   - [ ] Links in tweets are clickable and will launch the web browser